Affiliate links on Android Authority may earn us a commission. Learn more.

 Simply put, Google is one of the biggest and most successful companies in the history of humanity.
 Starting in 1998, co-founders Larry Page and Sergey Brin rolled out the Google search engine, a simple way to find things on the internet.
 It was an immediate sensation.

-Over time, Google pushed out more software-based services.
+Over time, the company pushed out more software-based services.
 These include the world’s most popular email platform, Gmail; Google Calendar, the gold standard for online scheduling; Google Maps, which is used by a billion people every month; and Google AdSense, the advertising platform that earns the company the bulk of its revenue.

 It wouldn’t be until 2010, though, that Google would roll out its first official hardware product: the Nexus One, an Android-powered smartphone.
 Co-created with HTC, the Nexus One represented the company’s first big push into the mobile world.

 Lots of Nexus-branded phones and tablets would follow, each co-created by Google and another company.
-It wouldn’t be until 2016, believe it or not, that Google would push out its first bonafide smartphone that it designed and produced itself.
+It wouldn’t be until 2016, believe it or not, that the company would push out its first bonafide smartphone that it designed and produced itself.
 This would be known as the Google Pixel, the first entry in the Pixel phone line that still runs today.

 Google has produced smartphones for over a decade, but it has many other hardware products as well.